lkodinsson/MARS/Basic/PHB.md

 Click [here](/Basic/ItemCrafting.md) to go the page dedicated to item crafting.
 Click [here](/Fantasy/MagicItemCrafting.md) to go the page dedicated to magic item crafting.

-### Knowledge (INT)

-Knowledge represents your ability to recall important events, the names and details of important people, or prominent world religions.
-Anything pertaining to widely available but potentially unknown information.
-It can also be used to recall any information that someone with your character's background and skills would know (that don't fall into categories determined by the lore or medicine skills).

-### Lore (INT)

-Although most worldy facts can be recalled using the knowledge skill, everything else can be recalled with the lore skill.
-This means obscure cults and religions, secret organizations and their leaders, the occult, monsters, or magical artifacts.
-This skill can also be used to perform research on a topic you are not knowledgeable in, assuming you have access to research materials.

 ### Medicine (INT)

 This skill is important for anyone seeking to apply medicines and treat wounds, injuries, or illnesses.
-It can also be used to recognize materials, chemicals, and plants with medicinal properties, and recall knowledge on medicines and herbs.
+It can also be used to recognize materials, chemicals, and plants with medicinal properties, and recall information on medicines and herbs.

 ### Sleight (DEX)

 Whether its traps, locks, pockets, or just fancy tricks, all such things are within your grasp.
-While this skill is generally used for everything a thief would do, it can also be used to conceal objects and perform magic tricks.
+While this skill is generally used for everything a thief would do, it can also be used to conceal objects and perform tricks.
+This skill is also used to construct disguises for to hiding in plain sight.

 ### Wild Empathy (RES)

 In the wild, many animals are unfriendly or fearful towards the majority of people.
 This skill allows you to speak to and calm down such animals.
-It can also be used to convince certain animals, like guard dogs, that you are friendly much in the same way you could use the charisma skill to persuade someone.
-While it appears that this allows you to speak with animals, it does not.
-This skill allows you to provide an emotional confidence or trust in that animal.
+It can also be used to convince certain animals, like guard dogs, that you are friendly much in the same way you could use charisma to persuade someone.

+While this skill does not provide the ability to understand animals directly, it does provide the ability to share in confidence and trust, and to form an emotional bond with animals.
 Some animals that spend lots of time around people, like cats and dogs, are also capable of responding to very simple spoken requests once this trust is assured.
 The types of animals who don't, might respond to simple gestures that can signal basic requests.

 ## Combat Skills